IncogOwl/sp24-cse110-lab4/expose/javascript/part2.md

 F. true

 It returned true because it converted the integer value of 2 into its boolean value and since 2>0, it automatically converted it to the boolean value of true.
-It then checked for equality of class and value for true and true thus it returned the value true.
+It then checked for equality of class and value between true and true thus it returned the value true.

-15. The == operator checks only for equality after converting the required operands into the same class while the === operator checks for equaltiy of class and value of both operands without any automatic conversion of either operands.
+15. The == operator checks only for equality after automatically converting the required operands into the same class while the === operator checks for equaltiy of class and value of both operands without any automatic conversion of either operands.

 16. In the file titled part2-question16.js